HicServices/RDMP/Documentation/CodeTutorials/FAQ.md

 You can check that you have configured the join correctly by right clicking the [Catalogue] and selecting `View [Catalogue] Extraction Sql`

+<a name ="tell-me-about-logging"></a>
+### Tell me about logging

+RDMP audits extractions, cohort creation, ETL etc to the secure platform logging database.
+This can be configured to use integrated (windows authentication) or encrypted username/password (e.g. sql authentication).

+The RDMP windows client supports more comprehensive diagnostic logging with NLog.
+To enable this feature locate the `NLog.template.config` file in your RDMP install directory.
+Rename the file `NLog.config` (i.e. remove the word tempate).
+This template generates file logs to a `./logs/` sub-directory but you can adjust it to log anywhere including to databases/central server etc by [following the NLog targets guide](https://nlog-project.org/config/).
+Logs may contain identifiable or sensitive information so should be secured appropriately if enabled.

+The RDMP CLI (command line) is supplied pre-configured for file and color console logging.

 ## User Interface Programming

 <a name="uioverview"></a>
 ### How are user interfaces implemented in RDMP?